samuelmwaura/maki_properties/README.md

   2. CSS
   3. Javascript.

+## Branches and versions

+ This app maintains two different versions in two different branches: `main` and `gh-pages`.
+The `main` contains code for the project hostable in a local machine and that would use`json-server`.This code has all `GET` and `PATCH` methods of fetch working and DOM update is after successful update of the `db.json` file.
+ The `gh-pages` branch contains code with slightly modified endpoints inorder to make them accessible live while hosted in github pages.
+The `PATCH` methods are disabled since gh-pages doesn't support and the fetch all endpoint updated to that of the live application link.
+DOM however is updated before the updating fetch asynchronous code

   ## Get a copy/ personify.

 The following is the process of getting your own copy of the project.